sharpliner/sharpliner/eng/DocsGenerator/README.template.md

 More about this feature can be found [here (DefinitionLibraries.md)](https://github.com/sharpliner/sharpliner/blob/main/docs/AzureDevOps/DefinitionLibraries.md).

 ### Sourcing scripts from files

 When you need to add cmd, PowerShell or bash steps into your pipeline, maintaining these bits inside YAML can be error prone.
 With Sharpliner you can keep scripts in their own files (`.ps1`, `.sh`..) where you get the natural environment you're used to such as syntax highlighting.
-Sharpliner gives you APIs to load these on build time and include them inline:
+Sharpliner gives you APIs to load these at build time and include them inline:

 [!code-csharp[](tests/Sharpliner.Tests/AzureDevOps/Docs/ReadmeTests.cs#sourcing-from-files)]

 ### Correct variable/parameter types

-Frequent struggle people have with Azure pipelines is using the [right type of variable](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch#understand-variable-syntax) in the right context.
+A frequent struggle people have with Azure pipelines is using the [right type of variable](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch#understand-variable-syntax) in the right context.
 Be it a `${{ compile time parameter }}`, a `variable['used in runtime']` or a `$(macro)` syntax, with Sharpliner you won't have to worry about which one to pick as it understands the context and selects the right one for you.

 ### Pipeline validation

 Your pipeline definition can be validated during publishing and you can uncover issues, such as typos inside `dependsOn`, you would only find by trying to run the pipeline in CI.
 This gives you a faster dev loop and greater productivity.